 2. Start the engine and point timing light straight in line with the fan cowl timing mark.
 Bring engine to 6000 RPM for a brief instant.

-- 1. Fan cowl timing mark - 2.
-Yellow fin
+1. Fan cowl timing mark

 3. Check if the yellow fin aligns with the fan cowl timing mark.
 Tolerance is 1°.